 If you are happy to accept these changes to your account then please complete the online form to tell us – link here*.

-If you are concerned that you will be unable to afford the fixed monthly payment, you should call us on 0345 835 7453, selecting option 1, then option 2.
+If you would like us to make the changes in Option 1, but are concerned that you will be unable to afford the higher minimum monthly payment please call us on 0345 609 9283, selecting option 1, then option 2.
 We will discuss the help we can give you to make your monthly payments affordable.

 If you don’t want these changes to apply to your account, you can close your account by calling us on 0345 835 3846.
 You’ll no longer be able to use your card and will need to pay off your balance at the current interest rate(s) applying to your account.
 However, this is likely to mean you’ll pay it off less quickly and pay more interest overall, so we would encourage you to consider this carefully

-If a customer does not respond, we will suspend the card from the point detailed in the letter, normally 30 days.
-We will not change the Terms and Conditions until the customer contacts us.
-Again, this means that the customer will pay off the balance less quickly and pay more interest overall, so we would encourage customers to speak to us.
+If you do not respond, we will suspend your card from the point detailed in the letter, normally 30 days.
+We will not change your Terms and Conditions until you contact us.
+Again, this means that you will pay off the balance less quickly and pay more interest overall, so we would encourage you to speak to us.